wmmihaa/Introduction-to-Node.js/manuals/hol6.md

 2. Fill out your details, accept the terms and conditions and click “**Register**”.
 3. Check your mail box, open the confirmation mail and click the “**Register**” link.
 4. Log in to the microServiceBus.com site using the credentials you supplied in step 2.
-5. Select option 2 and provide a name and description of your organization.
+5. Select "Option 1.
+Use microServiceBus.com" (and provide a name and description of your organization.
 6. Uncheck the “*Add sample scenarios*” checkbox and click *Create organization*

 ### Download the device package